buas-media-interactive/prj4-group-template/README.md

 - Some CSS customization: navigation bar, hero section and body have their own background color
 - Google Fonts: https://fonts.google.com/specimen/Raleway

-Please check the comments in <index.html> and <css/styles.css>

-### See it live
+### See it at work!

-The project is published at <https://agm-online.github.io/prj4-group-template>
+The project is published at <https://buas-media-interactive.github.io/prj4-group-template>

+### Create your own group website

+Click on [Use this template](https://github.com/buas-media-interactive/prj4-group-template/generate) to create a new repository for your group website.

+Please check the comments in [index.html](https://github.com/buas-media-interactive/prj4-group-template/blob/main/index.html) and [css/styles.css](https://github.com/buas-media-interactive/prj4-group-template/blob/css/styles.css) as well as the [Bootstrap 5.1 Documentation](https://getbootstrap.com/docs/5.1/) for help with customizing the template.

 ### Image credits